-Fresh oyster are typically served raw, chilled and on crushed ice to highlight the flavour of the oyster.
-Enjoy oysters from September when in season and have a go at Shaun Rankin's poached sea bass, confit lemon butter, asparagus and Royal Bay oysters or Bryan Webb's Oysters with laverbread and stilton.
+Fresh oysters are typically served raw, chilled and on crushed ice to highlight the flavour.
+Enjoy native oysters from September to April when in season and have a go at Shaun Rankin's Poached sea bass, confit lemon butter, asparagus and Royal Bay oysters or Bryan Webb's Oysters with laverbread and stilton.